 Microsoft Windows Malicious Software Removal Tool(How to use Microsoft Windows Malicious Software Removal Tool)

-Microsoft have their own scanner called 'Microsoft Windows Malicious Software Removal Tool'.
-A version of this tool is downloaded automatically via Windows Update, and run once in the background each month.
+Microsoft has their own scanner called 'Microsoft Windows Malicious Software Removal Tool'.
+A version of this tool is downloaded automatically via Windows Update and run once in the background each month.
 If that version finds any infections, it will show you in a status report the next time you start your Windows device.

 If you'd like to scan your computer manually, here's how to: